tomchaplin/grpphati/README.md

 > Due to its focus on GrPPH, this library only computes homology in degree 1.

 ## Installation

+To get started straight away, save a copy of [this Google Colab notebook](https://colab.research.google.com/drive/1WUuiShZcXGb8n8kxjIoRcybYEM5av31O?usp=sharing) to your drive.

 Due to [issues](https://github.com/xoltar/phat/issues/4) with the PyPI packaging of `phat`, GrPPHATI is currently not available as a PyPI package.
 Instead, please install as a direct reference to the repository: